 EU Warehouse Location for UK Brands: Netherlands, Germany or Poland?

-Choosing the right EU warehouse location is one of the most consequential logistics decisions a UK eCommerce brand can make.
-Get it right, and you reduce costs, improve delivery times, and give your EU customers an experience that competes on equal terms with local sellers.
-Get it wrong, and you
+Choosing the right EU warehouse location is one of the most consequential logistics decisions a UK eCommerce brand can make, alongside getting their Shopify fulfilment UK setup right in the first place.
+Get it right, and you reduce costs, improve delivery times, and give your EU customers an experience that